ramirez368/minimal/index.md

 ```
-Thank you readers, wait for Blog 1
+Thank you readers, and wait for Blog 1 next week.
-For Contact: ramirez368@hotmail.com
+For Contact e-mail me at ramirez368@hotmail.com

 ```